Syria Map | Exploring Historical Control

 Note: This page is best viewed on a desktop computer.

-Kurds/Government denotes the locations where Kurdish de facto authorities and the Syrian government have agreed upon joint control.
-This includes Quamishli in the Hasakah Governorate, which has been under joint control since the start of the conflict.
+SDF/STG denotes the locations where Kurdish de facto authorities and the Syrian transitional government have agreed upon joint control.
+As of this writing, this primarily concerns the Sheikh Maqsoud and Ashrafiyeh neighborhoods of Aleppo City.

 Related Resources